rust-lang/book/second-edition/src/ch14-03-cargo-workspaces.md

 both *Cargo.toml* and *add-one/Cargo.toml*, Cargo will resolve both of those to one version of `rand` and record that in the one *Cargo.lock*.
 Making all crates in the workspace use the same dependencies means the crates in the workspace will always be compatible with each other.
-Let's try this out now.
+Let’s try this out now.

-Let's add the `rand` crate to the `[dependencies]` section in *add-one/Cargo.toml* in order to be able to use the `rand` crate in the `add-one` crate:
+Let’s add the `rand` crate to the `[dependencies]` section in *add-one/Cargo.toml* in order to be able to use the `rand` crate in the `add-one` crate: